 A private box envelope has the following record structure:

 The content hash points to the content object (and the tree it spans).
-This object must be encrypted, and reside on the same store as the envelope.
+This object is encrypted with the AES key (32 bytes), and resides on the same store as the envelope.

 Public box envelopes

 A public box envelope follows the same structure, but omits the encrypted for section:

 content empty # content hash signature RSA/PSS(content hash, owner's private key)

 The content hash points to the public card, which must reside on the same store.

 A message envelope in a message box has the following structure: